Uruguayan President Yamandú Orsi and AS/COA President and CEO Susan Segal. (Alexis Silver/Roey Yohai Photography)

 AS/COA Hosts Presidents and Leaders during the 80th UN General Assembly

-Presidents, as well as ministers, are visiting AS/COA to meet with members about investment and economic opportunities, as well as country-specific issues.
+Presidents, as well as ministers, visited AS/COA to meet with members about investment and economic opportunities, as well as country-specific issues.

 During the week of September 22, presidents and ministers from Latin America and the Caribbean are visiting our headquarters at 680 Park Avenue for private meetings.
 On the sidelines of the 80th United Nations General Assembly, the leaders met with AS/COA members to discuss investment opportunities, economic themes, and country-specific issues.